irenezyx/irenezyx.github.io/pre2.md

-### Relationship of Deaths of Each Houses with Year
+### Relationship of Deaths of Each Allegience with Year

 <html>
 <head>